 2. Sleep with proper support:

 Sleeping flat on your back has been associated with snoring because the airway is more likely to close up due to gravity.
 It is recommended that snorers sleep on their side to help keep the airway open naturally.
 If you are a back sleeper, make sure you use a cervical pillow with proper support like PILLO1.
-The unique half cylinder design keeps the C-curve of the neck supported and helps to keep the airway open.
+The unique bell-core design keeps the C-curve of the neck supported and the airway open.
 Also, PILLO1’s clever shoulder cutouts relieve shoulder and neck pain and the supportive talalay latex foam makes side-sleeping comfortable.

 3. Avoid alcohol or sedatives: